-Founded in 2001 by Naomi Ellenberg-Dukas, BWF operates under the premise that foreign-language film can not only be a vehicle for hearing another language in action, but it can also foster an emotional understanding of other cultures.
-The Family Festival, geared to children age 2-12, began in 2003, and was founded by Rebecca Richards, with a similar goal..
+Founded in 2001 by Naomi Ellenberg-Dukas, Belmont World Film began with the premise that foreign-language film is not only a vehicle for hearing another language in action, but it can also foster an emotional understanding of other cultures.
+In 2003, Rebecca Richards founded the Family Festival, geared to children ages 2-12, with similar roots.

-BWF presents an annual international film series in the spring, a weekend-long Family Film Festival during Martin Luther King Day weekend and other special events throughout the year.
+BWF presents an annual international film series in the spring, a weekend-long Family Festival during Martin Luther King Day weekend and other special events throughout the year.
 We work with local and international organizations involved in global issues in an effort to heighten awareness and encourage people of all ages to think about making a difference in the world.

 Since the series began in Spring 2002 (with a sold-out screening of Kandahar featuring a Q&A with Afghanistan Prime Minister Hamid Karzai’s sister Fozia) films have been shown from such familiar European countries as the UK, France, Germany, Scotland, Italy, Belgium and Finland, as well as less familiar countries, such as Bhutan, Bulgaria, Romania, Cuba, Bolivia, Iraq, Mongolia, Iceland, Singapore and Luxembourg.
 Other speakers have included UN envoys, international filmmakers, academic experts on international relations, languages and humanities, journalists, film stars and documentary film subjects.